Research

 Rebel Group Behavior

-Rebel Propaganda in an Internet Age (with Barbara F. Walter), Revise & Resubmit @ Journal of Peace Research
+Rebel Propaganda in an Internet Age (with Barbara F. Walter), Forthcoming @ Journal of Peace Research 2024

 One of the most compelling developments in civil wars is the expanding use of Internet media by combatants.
 However, little is known about the strategic use of propaganda in civil wars, and even less about how, when, and why combatants disseminate information on the Internet.
 We present a novel theoretical framework introducing three reasons why combatants might invest in Internet propaganda and the conditions under which they are more or less likely to do so.
 Propaganda could be used to recruit soldiers, solicit financing, or as a form of advertising in competition with rival groups.
 We then introduce a new dataset of online propaganda in civil war that includes every available, downloadable piece of Internet communication produced by every major rebel group in the civil war in Iraq between January 2011 and December 2015.
 Preliminary analysis suggests the feasibility of each of these theories.
 The paper closes with some illustrations and evaluations of each of these mechanisms from a review of ISIS propaganda.